nibsirahsieu/sfSimpleBlog15Plugin/README.md

 ## Back-end theme ##

 This plugin comes with the default backend theme.
-To active it, add the code below to your backend configuration (fe: backendConfiguration.class.php)
+To activate it, add the code below to your backend configuration (fe: backendConfiguration.class.php)

     [php]
     public function configure()